Trading Off Privacy, Utility and Efficiency in Federated Learning: No Free Lunch Theorem in Federated Learning

-\textbf{Remark:} If the distribution of the protected model information is continuous, and ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} ) = 0$, then there does not exist a positive constant $\Delta$ satisfying \pref{eq: Delta_Area}, which implies that \pref{assump: assump_of_Delta} does not hold.
-From Lemma C.3 of \cite{zhang2022no}, the utility loss is equal to $0$.\\
+\textbf{Remark:} If the distribution of the protected model information is continuous and ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} ) = 0$, then there does not exist a positive constant $\Delta$ satisfying \pref{eq: Delta_Area}, which implies that \pref{assump: assump_of_Delta} does not hold.
+From Lemma C.3 of \cite{zhang2022no}, the utility equals $0$.

-To analyze the trade-off between privacy leakage and efficiency reduction, we assume that the cumulative density of the distorted parameters with a lower efficiency is guaranteed to be greater than those with a higher efficiency, which further guarantees the existence of efficiency reduction (being positive) (see \pref{assump: assump_of_Xi_efficiency}).
+Let $p_{W_k}^{\calRO}$ represent the probability density of unprotected model information of client $k$, and $p_{W_k}^{\calD}$ represent the probability density of protected model information of client $k$.
+The following \pref{assump: assump_of_Xi_efficiency} states that the distorted parameters have higher communication cost than that of the original parameters with high probability.
+Therefore, the expected communication cost of the distorted parameter is higher than that of the original parameter.
+This assumption rules out scenarios where the communication cost is constant, and the communication cost of most distorted parameters is smaller than that of the original parameters.
+We provide an example for illustration in \pref{fig:assump_2}.